-Chapter 6 Bylaw Proposals
+Chapter 6 Bylaws Proposals

-This chapter contains proposed amendments to the MASB Bylaws.
+This chapter contains amendments to the MASB Bylaws.
 A proposal to amend the Bylaws must be distributed in writing to the MASB membership at least 30 days before the Delegate Assembly convenes.
-Bylaw proposals require a two-thirds' vote of the official Delegates present and voting for passage (Bylaws: Article XVIII, Section 2).
+Bylaw proposals require a two-thirds' vote of the official Delegates present and voting for passage (Bylaws: Article IVIII, Section 2).

-Lowercase letters represent current language; capitalized words and phrases indicate proposed new language; and words with strikethroughs will be deleted.
+Lower letters represent current language; capitalized words and phrases indicate proposed new language; and words with strikethroughs will be deleted.

-There are four MASB Bylaw proposals to be voted on this year.
+There are two MASB Bylaw proposals to be voted on this year.